 Race to Deliver Customer Value

-Minimum Viable Product means different things to different people so lets start with a definition.
+A minimum Viable Product means different things to different people so let's start with a definition.

 A Minimum Viable Product is that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.